-The NRS is a vital part of the Australian system for managing the risk of chemical residues and environmental contaminants in Australian food products.
-NRS supports Australia’s food industry and primary producers by facilitating access to key export markets and confirming Australia’s status as a producer of clean food.
+The National Residue Survey (NRS) is a vital part of the Australian system for managing the risk of chemical residues and environmental contaminants in Australian food products.
+The NRS supports Australia’s food industry and primary producers by facilitating access to key export markets and confirming Australia’s status as a producer of clean food.
 NRS programs encourage good agricultural practices, help to identify potential problems and indicate where follow-up action is needed.

 The NRS was established by the Australian Government in the early 1960s following concerns about pesticide residues in exported meat.
 Since then, the NRS has expanded to test other animal, grain, horticulture and fish products for residues of pesticides and veterinary medicines, as well as for other contaminants.
 The NRS became an industry-funded activity in 1992 and relevant legislation was established.